-- Bias calibration sequence of steps for a given axis - 50 seconds of data collected (Measurement 1) - trimmean filter (TMF) applied to the resulting 500 data points - sensor is rotated 180 degrees and another 50 seconds of data are collected - TMF applied to the second 500 data points - the outputs of the two TMF operations are summed and divided by two - resulting value represents the bias value
+- Bias calibration sequence of steps for a given axis - 48 seconds of data collected (Measurement 1) - Trimmed mean filter (TMF) applied to 480 data points - sensor is rotated 180 degrees and another 48 seconds of data are collected - TMF applied to the second 480 data points - the outputs of the two TMF operations are summed and divided by two - resulting value represents the bias value - It is assumed that between successive data collections during bias calibrations, that the quasi-steady vector does change significantly. - IDEAL CASE: Quasi-steady environment is identical for both data takes.